 Where can I buy tickets to events at The Pageant and Delmar Hall?

 The Pageant & Delmar Hall Box Offices

 The individual venue Box Offices are only open on show nights beginning two hours prior to the scheduled door time.
 Suite 100 serves as the Box Office during all other times.
 Additionally, The Pageant Box Office or Suite 100 are open when tickets initially go on sale.
-Please note that phone sales are not available.
+Please note that in person purchases during the initial on-sale of a show will automatically provide the “best available” seating.
+Phone sales are not available.

 Suite 100 at The Pageant Hours

 Most The Pageant Show Sundays & Mondays: 12pm to 6pm